TommyShelbyOBE03/Adaptive-Gesture-Learning/README.md

 Reinforcement Learning: Agents are trained to maximize classification accuracy and confidence over episodes.

 Reward shaping uses model confidence and correctness to provide nuanced feedback.
+Multiple reward functions like logarithmic, confidence based, static, etc were explored to find the best one.

 🤖 Models Used
+Multiple classifiers like KNN, SVM, neural network were used to select the best one out of those.
 Base Neural Network trained on benchmark dataset.

-Random Forest classifier for baseline comparison.
+Random Forest classifier for feature importance.
 Reinforcement Learning Agents:

   DQN (Deep Q-Network)